Ottoman frigate Ertuğrul: Shipwreck

 At noon on 15 September 1890, Ertuğrul set sail from Yokohama for Istanbul.
-At the time of departure, the weather conditions were good, but the next morning a reverse wind began to blow, getting stronger towards evening.
+At the time of departure, the weather conditions were good, but the next morning a reverse wind began to blow, getting stronger towards the evening.
 By nightfall, the wind came from below the bow so that the sails had to be folded.
 At the same time, violent waves began beating against the ship, which, under severe trial, could hardly make headway.
 The 40 m high mizzen mast collapsed and caused severe damage by shaking from side to side and banging into the other (rigging) sails.
 While the storm continued gaining power, waves coming from the bow separated the deck boards from the front.
 Water broke through into the coal depots in the boiler room.
 Over the next four days, the crew tried to repair the damage by remedying the sails and tightening the shrouds.
 They also continuously tried to empty the water out of the coal containers (which were the ones most seriously in danger) using buckets, since the pumps were insufficient.

 Despite all their efforts, the ship's disintegration was imminent and the only option was to seek sanctuary in a nearby port.
 They headed to Kobe, within 10 mi of the ship, in the gulf beyond the Kashinozaki Cape with Oshima Lighthouse.
 Seawater breaking through finally extinguished one of the furnaces in the engine room.
 Almost immobile without main sails and sufficient propulsion, and having only the wind and the waves behind, Ertuğrul drifted towards the dangerous rocks at the eastern coast of Kii Ōshima.
 As the crew tried just to stop the ship before the rocks by emergency anchoring, the ship hit the reefs and fell apart at the first impact around midnight on 18 September 1890.